bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Speaker 0: 00:13:48

-Yeah, but bad news that we're going to fix, right Sjoerd?
+Yeah, but bad news that we're going to fix, right Sjors?

 Speaker 1: 00:13:50